openedx/open-edx-proposals/oeps/oep-0053-proc-package-release.rst

 To create the required PR, it follows the following steps:

-1. Use ``python-semantic-release`` to check the commit messages since the last tag and determine whether a version bump is required.
+1. Use ``python-semantic-release`` package to check the commit messages since the last tag and determine whether a version bump is required.
 2. If the tool suggests a version bump, update the value of the version variable in the path specified in ``setup.cfg``.
 3. Call the python script ‘changelogs.py’ to generate changelogs in md format using ``python-semantic-release``, convert them to rst using ``pandoc`` and then add them to the ``CHANGELOG.rst`` where ``.. <New logs>`` is mentioned.
 4. Create a PR with the above changes and use the username and email mentioned in ``setup.cfg``.